Redundance2

 TRUE

-Request - lead and follower device and at least one device faulty
+Request - leader and follower device and at least one device faulty

 Output iCurrentSequence

 It always shows the current sequence of the two devices.
-The first digit always indicates the device number of the lead device ( example: iCurrentSequence = 1X … lead device = device 1 ) The second digit always indicates the device number of the follower device. ( example: iCurrentSequence = X2 … follower device = device 2 )\
+The first digit always indicates the device number of the leader device (example: iCurrentSequence = 1X … leader device = device 1) The second digit always indicates the device number of the follower device. (example: iCurrentSequence = X2 … follower device = device 2)

-In the TRUE state the follow switching is triggered on each execution of the function block depending on the operating hours and operation messages ( when xEnFb = TRUE ) of devices 1 and 2.
-In the FALSE state the follow switching can only be triggered by a rising edge at the input xUpdate . \
+When TRUE, on each execution of the function block the follower switching is triggered depending on the operating hours and operation messages (when xEnFb = TRUE) of devices 1 and 2.
+When FALSE, the follower switching can only be triggered by a rising edge at the input xUpdate is triggered.

-In the TRUE state the running states of devices 1 and 2 are evaluated and considered in the follow switching.
-In the FALSE state the device outputs of devices 1 and 2 are evaluated and considered in the follow switching.\
+When TRUE, in the follower switching the operating states of devices 1 and 2 are evaluated and taken into account.
+When FALSE, in the follower switching the device outputs of devices 1 and 2 are evaluated and taken into account.

-This setpoint determines the maximum operating hours difference before switching the lead and the follower device based on operating hours. \
+This target value determines the maximum operating hours difference before a switch of the leader and the follower device due to operating hours.

-This setpoint defines the operating mode of sequence determination.
+This setpoint defines the mode of sequence determination.
 In automatic mode the sequence is determined automatically.
-Forcing the sequence to ForceComponent1 or ForceComponent2 is done by deliberately influencing the internal states of the operating hours counters or the setpoint/parameter wTolerance.
-The sequence switch in case of a fault therefore remains available. \
+The forced determination of the sequence in the operation modes ForceComponent1 or ForceComponent2 is done by deliberate manipulation of the internal states of the operating hours counters or of the setpoint / parameter wTolerance.
+The sequence switching in case of a fault therefore remains in effect.

 eModeRedundance